sfence/hades_revisited/mods/gluncarp/Readme.txt

-wtfpl licenses
+Original mod 2015 by Glünggi

-2015 by Glünggi
+This is a fork of DonBadman's MyMillMaschine.

-This is a fork of DonBadman's MyMillMaschine
+License: MIT License